Colonialism and Imperialism are the two sides of the same coin. Justify.

 The following points justify this argument:

-1. Exploitation of Human and Natural Resources.
+1. Exploitation of both Human and Natural Resources.

 When a powerful nation dominates a weaker one, it exploits available resources such as minerals, cash crops, and human labor for its own benefit.
-For example, during the colonization of Africa, European countries extracted minerals like gold, silver, and diamonds and used African labor for their own gain.

 2. Loss of Political Freedom.

-Colonized or dominated countries usually surrender their political control after being invaded.
 For instance, France imposed political control over Senegal, while Britain did the same in South Africa, Northern and Southern Rhodesia, and Egypt.
-These countries lost their political autonomy and came under foreign rule.

 3. Loss of Trade Monopoly.

 Colonized African nations lost control of their trade.
-A new system of trade, referred to as “legitimate trade”, was introduced, involving the importation of manufactured goods and the export of cash crops, all controlled by Europeans and Asian middlemen.
-Prominent African traders like Mirambo, Samouri TourĂ©, and Mkwawa lost their trade dominance after colonial rule was established.
+A new system of trade, referred to as “legitimate trade”, was introduced, involving the importation of manufactured goods and the export of cash crops.

 4. Decline of Culture.

-Imperialists often imposed their own civilization on weaker countries.
+Imperialists imposed their own civilization on weaker countries.
 For example, the French introduced the assimilation policy, which aimed to convert Africans to French culture, affecting religion, clothing, education, and food.
-This led to the deterioration of African cultural practices such as polygamy and traditional education.

 5. Decline of Indigenous Technology.

-Colonial powers discouraged the development of local industries and instead introduced foreign manufactured goods, which replaced locally produced items in the market.
-As a result, local industries were destroyed and indigenous technology came to a standstill.
+Colonial powers discouraged the development of local industries and instead, they introduced foreign manufactured goods, which replaced locally produced items in the market.

 6. Dehumanization.